theiterators/akka-http-microservice/README.md

 It produces minimal shorted urls and has another goodies like personalization, custom alphabet and unguessable.
 This has a cost in bits.

-Available bits using pico-hashids was determined experimentally, 40.
+Available bits using pico-hashids with 64 chars was determined experimentally.
+It is 36.
-So, 8 bits are lost.
+So, 12 bits are lost.
 Each block is 16 bit.
-The others 24 are used for the block identification.
+The others 20 are used for the block identification.
-If no block is lost, the system has 2^40 available requests, more or less 10^12.
+If no block is lost, the system has 2^36 available requests, more or less 68*10^6.
-Supposing 10^6 requests per day, the system can set a shortened live time of 27397 years.
+Supposing 10^6 requests per day, the system can set a shortened live time of 2 months.